1. What is ribociclib?

-Women should continue using an effective barrier contraception during and for at least three weeks after stopping treatment.
+Barrier contraception should be used during treatment and for at least three weeks after stopping treatment.

-While female fertility may not be affected, ribociclib can decrease fertility in men.
-Men taking ribociclib may want to talk to their specialist team about sperm preservation prior to treatment starting.
+While women’s fertility may not be affected, ribociclib can decrease fertility in men.
+Men taking ribociclib may want to talk to their treatment team about sperm preservation before starting treatment.

 Ribociclib and breastfeeding

-You will be advised not to breastfeed during treatment and for at least three weeks after your last dose.
-This is because there is a chance that your baby may absorb the drug through your breast milk, which may cause harm.
+You’ll be advised not to breastfeed during treatment and for at least three weeks after your last dose.
+This is because there’s a chance your baby may absorb the drug through your breast milk, which may cause harm.

-You shouldn’t have any live vaccines while you’re having ribociclib.
-Live vaccines include measles, rubella (German measles), polio, BCG (tuberculosis), shingles and yellow fever.
+You shouldn’t have any live vaccines, which include measles, rubella (German measles), polio, BCG (tuberculosis), shingles and yellow fever.

 Live vaccines contain a small amount of live virus or bacteria.
 These could be harmful and cause infections.

-If you’re planning a trip and need vaccinations, discuss this with your specialist team.
+If you’re planning a trip and need vaccinations, discuss this with your treatment team.

-If someone you live with needs to have a live vaccine speak to your specialist team or GP.
+If someone you live with needs to have a live vaccine, speak to your treatment team or GP.
 They can advise what precautions you may need to take depending on the vaccination.

 Anyone at risk of a weakened immune system, and therefore more prone to infection, should have the flu vaccine.
 This includes people having, or due to have, treatment for breast cancer.
 The flu vaccine is not a live vaccine so doesn’t contain any active viruses.
-If you’re already having treatment, talk to your specialist team about the best time to have your flu jab.
+Talk to your treatment team about the best time to have your flu jab.